zeroquinc/trakt_ratings/README.md

 # Trakt Ratings for Discord
-Embedded Discord Trakt Ratings with clickable links.
+Embedded Discord Trakt Ratings with clickable links and the plot / overview in a spoiler tag.

 # Examples